SudoWatson/PhotoPolarAlign/README.md

 ## Usage
 - First, roughly align your telescope with the Celestial Pole region visible in your cameras view from 2 angles, roughly 90 degrees apart.
-- Take 2 images roughly 90 degrees apart form each other and get them onto your computer with PPA installed.
+- Take 2 images roughly 90 degrees apart from each other and get them onto your computer with PPA installed.
 - Run PPA with Python 2.7:
 ```sh
 py -2 PPA.py